 Murals were a move from textile design at a time when my designs had become landscape orientated, a logical progression from 5 years 1989-94 freelance furnishings textile designing, and exhibiting/selling at world trade fairs via London textile design studio agencies, whom I also painted designs for.
 Brief career bio...

 After moving to Devon in 1994, mural commissions came in via interior designers who were commissioning furniture painting, which I had established in 1995.
 Both murals, decorative furniture painting, and plain furniture painting were my main work.

-Each mural position is individual so I need to see the final display room before designing for it.
-Colours and style are considered in keeping with the existing interior design; together with client's topic of choice
+Each mural situation is individual so I need to see the final display room before designing for it.
+Colours and style are considered in keeping with the existing interior design; together with client's taste and topic of choice.

 Paintings or larger mural boards, using my research, or clients' own travel photographs: size example 4ft high x 4ft wide or any size based on trade board sizes 8ft. x 4ft.
 Work to be done in home studio into the future.
 Wood is better than wall surface for painting, as sanding-off effects can be effective texture, and easier to varnish.
 Larger murals can be done as a sequence of three as a triptych; where each piece stands in its own right: example large centre, two either side.